ComputeCanada/mc-hub/docs/benchmarks.md

 Existing benchmarks render and retain a commit on their first run after upgrading.
 Historical SHAs are not rewritten or merged; older runs that each created a different commit remain separate groups.
+Migration `0017` adds the Terraform apply-start timestamp.
+Historical build timing is not backfilled automatically; those runs remain visible but are excluded from execution-time comparisons.
+Healthy results are unchanged.
 An older definition with a conflicting or overlong name must be edited before its next run.
 Historical repositories and workspaces are not adopted or renamed.
 Compose's initialization service runs `flask db upgrade`.